stacs-cp/ree/notes.md

 Once the Python parser output is stable it can be integrated into the harness as another way to create the GP2 instance graph.

+# 20230511

+## rewriting meeting highlights

+- Handle parsing of the absolute value operator (this could conflict with list comprehension which will not be parsed yet)
+- Lattice navigation, first graph transformation will be semantically invariant
+- ModRef paper. potential story: If we have a set of transformation rules, when is it a good time to use them so that they have a positive impact?
+We must generate lots instances and learn about their effect on them
+- Profiling conjure and savile row.
+Which spec/solver combination affect the translation?
+- For the future: How to generate rewrite rules? in particular so that a specific property of the graph is preserved